The Century of Teams

 Empower teams to set their own goals and make their own decisions within the context of an overarching strategy or business plan, reversing the traditional structure of goal and performance management.

-Teach and encourage people to work across teams, using techniques like “liaison officers” as the US military, “hackathons,” open office spaces that promote collaboration as Apple Inc. and Cleveland Clinic, and job rotation to give teams a common understanding of each other.
+Teach and encourage people to work across teams, using techniques like “liaison officers” like the US military, “hackathons,” open office spaces that promote collaboration as Apple Inc. and Cleveland Clinic, and job rotation to give teams a common understanding of each other.

 Enable people to move from team to team as needed—similar to the way experts come together on Hollywood movie sets or in global consulting firms—and then ensure that people have a home to return to once a team-based project is done.
 This changes the concept of a “job description” to that of a “mission specialist” or “technical specialist.”